Meadow knapweed

-Meadow knapweed is a fertile hybrid between black knapweed (Centaurea nigra) and brown knapweed (Centaurea jacea).
-It is also known by the common names of hybrid knapweed or protean knapweed.
+Meadow knapweed (Centaurea × gerstlaueri), also known as hybrid knapweed or protean knapweed, is a fertile hybrid between black knapweed (Centaurea nigra) and brown knapweed (Centaurea jacea).
 The taxonomic status of the species is uncertain, and meadow knapweed has been variously described as different species.
-The Flora of North America refers to meadow knapweed as the nothospecies Centaurea × moncktonii.

 Description

 Meadow knapweed is a perennial forb that grows to 20–40 inches tall.
 The branched stems rise above a woody root crown.
 The seedlings have a tap root, but the mature plants develop a cluster of roots below the root crown.
 Meadow knapweed reproduces mostly by seed, but its root fragments can resprout after disturbance.
 The seeds naturally disperse only a few meters, but they can disperse further via animals, humans, vehicles, or water.

 The leaves become progressively smaller up the stem.
 The lower leaves can have either smooth, coarsely lobed, or toothed edges, and can grow to 6 inches long and 1.5 inches wide.
 The upper leaves tend to have smooth edges and are almost like bracts.

 Flowers are pink to reddish-purple, or occasionally white, the flowers are larger and showier than the flowers of other knapweeds.
 The flowerheads are about the size of a nickel and are more rounded than the flowerheads of other knapweeds.
 A single flowerhead tips the end of each branch.
 Underneath the flowerhead are distinctive light to dark-brown bracts with papery, fringed margins.
 Black knapweed has dark, comb-like bracts, while brown knapweed has rounded, papery tips.
 Meadow knapweed is intermediate between the two.

-The fruit is an achene (a dry fruit with a single seed and thin walls that does not open at maturity; for example, a sunflower “seed”).
+The fruit is an achene (a dry fruit with a single seed and thin walls that does not open at maturity; for example, a sunflower "seed").
 The achenes are 1/8 inch long, and they are ivory-white to light brown.
 Seeds may retain viability for up to five years in the soil.

 A hybrid itself, meadow knapweed hybridizes with yellow starthistle (Centaurea solstitialis) and diffuse knapweed (Centaurea diffusa).